ogrnz/covid-nccr/README.md

 The process' pipeline is the following:

 1. Scrape, classify and upload new tweets
-2. Export the updated database to the `database/csv` folder
+2. Export the updated database to the `database/csv` folder and convert them to xslx with `convert_csv.py`.
-3. Convert the `.csv` file to `.xlsx` with the handy `convert-csv-to.xlsx` utils.

--   `convert-csv-to-xlsx databse/csv/tweets_all.csv databse/xlsx/tweets_all.xlsx -d "," -e "utf-8"`

 TODO: